 See also: Where to Stay in New Orleans

-It’s true what they say, old is gold.
-The French quarter is the oldest neighborhood in the city and despite what its name suggests, this area has numerous Spanish inspired buildings.
-The area is a tourist magnate owing to the variety of places one can visit such as the gustatory fineness of the restaurant Central Grocery known for its hearty sandwiches as well as the oldest family run restaurant in the entire country called Antoine’s.
+The area is a tourist magnet owing to the variety of places one can visit, such as the gustatory fineness of the restaurant Central Grocery known for its hearty sandwiches, as well as the oldest family-run restaurant in the entire country called Antoine’s.

 Unearth the Past at Faubourg Marigny